-An addiction?
 Perfectionism is indeed an addiction, one no less devastating than those of heroin, alcohol, gambling, or pornography.
 In many ways, it is even more insidious than those four I just listed because the vast majority of us either mistake it for a pursuit of excellence or we blow it off, minimizing it as “well, that’s just the way we are.”

 Perfectionism is an incredibly attractive cover-up for some.
-We are deluded into thinking that if we get all our ducks in a row like the pre-Christ Paul did, we can hide how badly we feel about ourselves and our lives, how badly we are hurting, how desperately we are trying to bring order to a life that we feel is totally out of control.
+We become deluded into thinking if we get all our ducks in a row like the pre-Christ Paul did, we can hide how badly we feel about ourselves and our lives, how badly we are hurting, how desperately we are trying to bring order to a life that we feel is totally out of control.